MariamRukhaia/FinTokFraud-Scam-Detection/README.md

 ## 🧪 Methodology

 **1. Data Collection**
-Collected 400 TikTok posts across financial, health, and lifestyle categories.
+I collected 400 TikTok posts across financial, health, and lifestyle categories.

 **2. Manual Labeling**
-Posts were manually classified as scam or legitimate.
+I manually classified posts as scam or legitimate.
 A subset was independently reviewed by a second annotator to measure agreement.

 **3. Text Processing**
-Captions, hashtags, and top comments were combined into a single text representation.
+I combined captions, hashtags, and top comments into a single text representation.

 **4. Classification**
-Posts were scored using a weighted lexicon of scam-related linguistic patterns.
+I scored posts using a weighted lexicon of scam-related linguistic patterns.

 **5. Evaluation**
-Performance was evaluated using precision, recall, F1 score, confusion matrices, threshold testing, error analysis, and Cohen's Kappa.
+I evaluated performance using precision, recall, F1 score, confusion matrices, threshold testing, error analysis, and Cohen's Kappa.

 ## 🛠️ Technologies